FrozenYogurtPuff/iStar-autolayout/README.md

 Please refer to [examples/javascript](https://github.com/FrozenYogurtPuff/iStar-autolayout/tree/main/examples/javascript) for more.

 #### TypeScript
-1. Include the script via `import { istarLayout } from 'src/index' `
+1. Include the script via `import { istarLayout } from 'istar-autolayout' `
 2. Use `istarLayout` with typed and re-bundle all the files on demand.

 Please refer to [examples/typescript](https://github.com/FrozenYogurtPuff/iStar-autolayout/tree/main/examples/typescript) for more.